Brazil labor court hands Petrobras workers victory in $4.5 bln wage spat

 BRASILIA (Reuters) - Brazil’s top labor court on Thursday ruled in favor of workers at state-controlled Petroleo Brasileiro in a wage dispute that could cost the world’s most indebted oil company up to 17 billion reais ($4.5 billion).

-Petrobras, as the company is known, may still appeal the Superior Labor Court’s ruling in the case, brought by oil workers seeking more pay.
+Petrobras, as the company is known, said it will appeal the Superior Labor Court’s ruling in the case, brought by oil workers seeking more pay.

 The case centered around Petrobras’ compensation policy since 2007, when it adopted the so-called Minimum Level and Regime Remuneration (RMNR) scheme.